ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/accessibility/index.md

 There are numerous screen readers available, however right now the most popular screen reader for Windows is [JAWS](https://www.freedomscientific.com/Downloads/JAWS) and for MAC users it is the embedded [VoiceOver](http://help.apple.com/voiceover/info/guide) software.
 Our testing has focused on these screen readers.

-In order to cover the widest range of use cases and screen readers, ag-Grid has taken a standards-based approach to implementing accessibility support.
-Instead of optimizing our implementation for specific screen readers, we have followed the W3C WCAG standard and added the relevant ARIA-tags to let screen readers announce any ag-Grid element and its state.
+In order to cover the widest range of use cases and screen readers, AG Grid has taken a standards-based approach to implementing accessibility support.
+Instead of optimizing our implementation for specific screen readers, we have followed the W3C WCAG standard and added the relevant ARIA-tags to let screen readers announce any AG Grid element and its state.

 However, different screen readers interpret the WCAG standard in different ways.
-As a result, they may generate different announcements for the same ag-Grid element, or no announcement at all.
+As a result, they may generate different announcements for the same AG Grid element, or no announcement at all.

 This is why we recommend testing how different screen readers announce the UI of the application you're using, selecting the best one and recommending that to your users.
 We believe this is the best way to guide your users how to get the best possible experience at this time until screen readers improve their support for the WCAG standard.

 ## ARIA Attributes

 In order to give screen readers the contextual information they require to interpret and interact with the grid, [ARIA](https://www.w3.org/TR/wai-aria/) attributes are added to the grid DOM elements.
-These attributes are particularity useful when plain HTML elements such `div` and `span` are used to create complex DOM structures, which is the case with ag-Grid.
+These attributes are particularity useful when plain HTML elements such `div` and `span` are used to create complex DOM structures, which is the case with AG Grid.

 When inspecting the DOM you'll notice the following roles and properties have been added: